Xander Ford: Controversies

 On October 30, 2017, Arizala filed a cyberbullying complaint against two individuals behind a video of him to the Philippine National Police.

 On November 24, 2017, Star Image reported that Xander Ford went missing.
-According to the talent agency, he was last seen in General Trias on November 23.
+According to the talent agency, he was last seen in General Trias, Cavite on November 23.
 The next day, Ford shared a Facebook video where he denied the reports of his alleged disappearance.
 He explained that he was taking a break from work and social media.

 On April 23, 2019, Star Image Artist Management announced that they would suspend Arizala and decided to "take back" the Xander Ford name due to his unprofessional behavior.
 Arizala reunited with Hasht5 in late May 2019.
 "I think we are ready to perform," he indicated in the caption of a photo on social media.

 On June 18, 2020, Arizala was accused of rape and physical abuse by his ex-girlfriend, Ysah Cabrejas.